project8/scarab/documentation/application_building.rst

     }

 In this example we create the app (``main_app``), parse the CL input, and then return.
-Note that the ``main_app`` constructor includes a single argument, passing ``true`` to disable the use of a config file.
+Note that the ``main_app`` constructor includes a single argument, passing ``false`` to disable the use of a config file.

 Example with a callback
 #######################